 Financially healthy institutions have financial reserves that enable them to withstand unexpected expenses, losses, damages to physical plant, or cash flow shortages.
 Reserves constitute a "Rainy Day Fund" that can support continued operations (e.g., educate and house students, pay faculty and staff, keep the lights on, maintain the buildings) for a period of time while addressing unexpected events.

 Organizations that are financially resilient maintain operating and capital reserves (cash surpluses) in an amount equal to or greater than their long-term liabilities and at least four to six months of operating expenses.
 Presently, Cooper Union's operating and capital reserve is negative.
 Although Cooper has a positive cash balance, it was generated by using debt (the Bridge Loan) to fund operating deficits.
-Since we must repay those funds8, they are not a cash surplus, and therefore not a Rainy Day Fund.
+Since we must repay those funds7, they are not a cash surplus, and therefore not a Rainy Day Fund.
 We have no Rainy Day Fund.

 To cover unexpected interruptions in operations, building damage, and our long-term debt obligations in the event of a major crisis (e.g., market crash, recession), Cooper Union needs to fund a minimum of \$152 million in cash and investments in addition to monies being used or put aside for known liabilities that are explained further below (i.e., deferred maintenance and post-retirement health care costs).
 This, along with the other actions we are taking, would enable us to achieve a CFI of +4.0, a level of financial health that supports a return to full-tuition scholarships.
 Additional analyses suggest that our longer-term goal should be a higher level of reserves.
 Colleges and rating agencies typically look at two additional metrics: 1) Cash & Investments relative to Debt and 2) Available Cash & Investments relative to Net Liabilities.
 At the end of the proposed plan in FY 2028, Cooper Union would still be below relevant benchmarks for both ratios.
-Although we recommend a return to full-tuition scholarships while building this additional reserve of \$152 million and reaching a CFI of +4.0, we recommend continuing to build up reserves in the years after.
+Although we will be on a path to return to full-tuition scholarships while building this additional reserve of \$152 million and reaching a CFI of +4.0, we should continue to build up reserves in the years after.

-The table below summarizes all three ratios for Cooper Union's most recent completed audit year, the levels projected in the plan for FY28, and select colleges from four comparison groups.
+The table below summarizes all three ratios for Cooper Union's FY2016 audit year (the most recent at the time the plan was developed), the levels projected in the plan for FY28, and select colleges from four comparison groups.

-Metric Cooper Union FY2016 Cooper Union FY2028 S&P-Rated BBB- to A- Peer Colleges Small Competitive Colleges S&P-Rated A- and Above CFI -2.1 4.0 2.0 - 4.7 4.5 - 6.6 3.8 - 7.9 4.8 - 7.2 Cash & Investments to Debt 0.7x 2.2x 0.7x - 3.4x 1.0x - 7.1x 3.1x - 22.0x 3.5x - 18.8x Available Cash & Investments to Liabilities Net 0.21 0.77 0.5x - 1.7 0.7x - 4.2x 1.4x - 22.4x 1.9x - 14.7x
+Metric Cooper Union FY2016 Cooper Union FY2028 S&P-Rated BBB- to A- Peer Colleges Small Competitive Colleges S&P-Rated A- and Above CFI -2.1 3.9 2.0 - 4.7 4.5 - 6.6 3.8 - 7.9 4.8 - 7.2 Cash & Investments to Debt 0.7x 2.2x 0.7x - 3.4x 1.0x - 7.1x 3.1x - 22.0x 3.5x - 18.8x Available Cash & Investments to Liabilities Net 0.21 0.76 0.5x - 1.7 0.7x - 4.2x 1.4x - 22.4x 1.9x - 14.7x